 What type of issues will the polling series test?

 The inaugural poll was conducted in April 2017 on regional attitudes related to civic and cultural amenities.
-Future polls could gauge opinions on topics such as public transit and mobility, workforce and education needs, homelessness and housing issues, water reliability and access, healthcare disparities, social equity impacts related to concentrated poverty, and more.
+In November 2017 Valley Vision releases findings on transportation and mobility.
+Future polls could gauge opinions on topics such as quality of life values, workforce and education needs, homelessness and housing issues, water reliability and access, healthcare disparities, social equity impacts related to concentrated poverty, and more.

 The first survey measured public attitudes regarding civic and cultural amenities in the Capital Region and was conducted in Sacramento County and specific zip codes in Yolo, Placer, and El Dorado counties.
 The survey measured five sets of preferences: